tadeboro/release-me/README.rst

 This being out of the way, we must now obtain the personal access token that this client will use to interact with Github's API.
-How to get one is neatly described on `Gihub's personal access token page`_.
+How to get one is neatly described on `Github's personal access token page`_.

-.. _Github's personal accss token page:
+.. _Github's personal access token page:
     https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/

 Now that we created the token, we must inform our tool about it.
 We do this by